⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 7%

-Revenue generated from displaying advertisements to free users within the app.
+Revenue generated from ads displayed to free users on the platform.

 17%